mrshll1001/1023-testing_debugging/02_whitebox_and_debugging.md

 Good stuff.
 Our weird method has been thoroughly tested with Whitebox Testing and we can pat ourselves on the back.

 ## Task: Write a (basic) Whitebox Test Class
 I've written another Class that requires testing, which you can download [here](Collatz.java).
 This is a whitebox, so feel free to peek at it.
-This is a very basic implemtation of the Collatz Conjecture.
+This is a very basic implementation of the Collatz Conjecture.
 [Here's a video explaining it](https://www.youtube.com/watch?v=5mFpVDpKX70).
 It's pretty basic to code, but kinda fun in a nerdy way.

 Because we're doing Whitebox testing, we can peek at the code.
 Take a look at the Collatz class.
 Read it through line by line.
 Now, make a Test Class for the Collatz class.
 Remember that in Whitebox testing you know the code, so you want to be deliberately firing off different conditions.